 In recent years, upwards of about 15 percent of Schulich’s MBA graduates have gone into the retail, packaged goods, and consumer services industries.
 Recruiters include many large Canadian-based retailers and multinationals, like Sears Canada and Loblaws.View School Profile

-Even though Carlson does not offer an MBA specialization in Retail or Consumer Goods, this doesn’t mean that the school doesn’t places in these industries: of the MBA class of 2020, 14 percent went into the consumer packaged goods sector, and 5 percent went into retail organizations.View School Profile
+Even though Carlson does not offer an MBA specialization in Retail or Consumer Goods, this doesn’t mean that the school doesn’t places in these industries: of the MBA class of 2021, 27 percent went into the retail or consumer packaged goods sector.View School Profile

 Over 11 percent of Broad’s MBA class of 2020 went into the consumer products industry, an increase over previous years.
 Graduates are regularly recruited by large firms like Sears and Mattel.View School Profile

 The Fisher College of Business’ Nationwide Center for Advanced Customer Insights produces research that’s relevant to students interested in the retail or consumer goods sectors.
 In the past, grads have been snapped up by firms like Ascena Retail Group and Bath & Body Works.View School Profile

 India’s fast moving consumer goods (FMCG) sector is huge, and is growing every year.
 ISB graduates are realizing this: in recent years, between five and nine percent of the school’s PGP grads went into the sector.View School Profile

 Through Kelley’s Center for Education and Research in Retailing, MBAs can get hooked up with potential employers and attend relevant events.
 Although the school does not offer an MBA specialization in retail or consumer goods, in recent years, upwards of 16 percent of the MBA classes have gone into these sectors.View School Profile

 Related MBA News